Archan6el/NSA-Codebreaker-2025-Writeup/Task7.md

 Since this worked, that means that, assuming that there was a directory named `test` within the `extract` directory, we would be able to write files to it.
 This is pretty useless to us though, for now...

-Going back to jadx-gui, let's try to find where the logic is that checks for the ZipSlip
+Going back to jadx-gui, let's try to find where the logic is that checks for the ZipSlip, just so that we can understand it better

 #### Rev time